Let me introduce myself, my name is Paul and I’m a golf addict!

-I’ve played chess for Essex a game my father taught me at an early age, I studied openings out of chess books, played both Nigel Short and Murray Warren both chess grand masters, but my claim to fame was beating Terry Marsh the fighting fireman.
+I’ve played chess for Essex a game my father taught me at an early age, I studied openings out of chess books, and played both Nigel Short and Murray Warren both chess grand masters, but my claim to fame was beating Terry Marsh the fighting fireman.

-As usual, I digress, nevertheless the pep talk from these society members kick-started me into action, I know now that I want to be as good a golfer as I can!
+As usual, I digress, nevertheless, the pep talk from these society members kick-started me into action, I know now that I want to be as good a golfer as I can!

 Sharing a Golf Buggy – Who are you…

 So a quick trip onto eBay reveals a single-seat golf buggy for sale in Kent, in a few days I am its new owner.

 Golf buggies for older or disabled players are as important as the clubs in your bag.
 In fact, a lot of us cannot play the game without the blasted things.